In this tutorial, we will show you how to add an element to the end of a PHP array.

 Using square brackets to add an element to a PHP array.

-The most commonly-used method involves placing two square brackets at the end of the array variable.
-This is then followed up with the assignment operator (=) and the variable that you want to append to the end of that array.
+The most common method involves placing two square brackets at the end of the array variable.
+This is then followed by the assignment operator (=) and the variable that you want to add to the end of that array.

 Take a look at the example below: